apache/incubator-knox/books/0.3.0/config_kerberos.md

 #### Copy knox keytab to Knox host ####

-Add unix account for knox on Knox host
+Add unix account for the knox user on Knox host

     useradd -g hadoop knox